Miguelzamora13/ptb-php/README.md

     # Alternative to the _nextStepOfConversation(...)
     _input(

-        # This text will send to the user with sendMessage method
+        # This text will be send to the user with sendMessage method
         prompt: 'Send your name:',

         # Or you can pass a closure and send a message in your own way: